 The applicant has to go through ground training covering:

 - Airframes & systems, electrics, power-plant, emergency equipment

 - Flight planning & monitoring

 - Operational procedures

 - Principles of flight

-At the end of the training, the trainee must have a minimum of 200 total flight hours (including PPL(A) time):
+At the end of the training + 2 years of employment, the trainee will have a minimum of 1500 total flight hours (including PPL(A) time):